 For more information, see our article on authorizers.

-How to Create a Twitter Ads Data Source
+How to Create an X Ads (Twitter Ads) Data Source

 Click on Add new Account at the bottom of the drop-down and follow the on-screen prompts.
 You can also go to the Authorizers tab and click on Add New Service.

-5. Configure your sync frequency, or set the exact synchronization time under Show advanced settings.
+- Configure your sync frequency or click Show advanced settings to set the exact synchronization time.

 Limitations